IMPORTANT TRANSITION INFORMATION:-

 c) June 2018 - December 2018 – Approved firms will complete transition gap analysis and send to CARES.

-d) January 2019 - December 2020 – CARES will conduct transition assessments at the time of approved firm’s annual surveillance or recertification audit (Extra time may be needed to cover additional activities, such as the review of gap analysis and related documentation).
+d) January 2019 - December 2020 – CARES will conduct transition assessments at the time of approved firm’s annual surveillance or recertification audit.
+Extra time will be applied to client visits for the migration to ISO 45001.

 Please do not hesitate to contact C. Bahadir Karadayi, email@example.com should you require any further information.Return to news articles